Trends and Gaps for Women in STEM

 Photo: Kindel Media on Pexels.

-Having a space at the table means getting seen and recognized.
+Having a space at the table means getting the chance to contribute and be recognized.
 To date, the journey continues to open more space for more women and girls to thrive, especially in fields traditionally understood as predominantly male.
 Supporting women in STEM requires dismantling gender bias to provide bigger pathways and a safer environment.

 Still Underrepresented

 In general, women are more likely than men to enroll in higher education.
-Statistics from UNESCO, based on the latest available data from 2023, show that 46% of women enroll in advanced studies within five years of completing their secondary education.
+Statistics from UNESCO‘s 2023 data show that 46% of women enroll in advanced studies within five years of completing their secondary education.
 Meanwhile, only 40% of men do so.

 Trends in School and Workforce

 Gender gaps in STEM seem to be apparent since school days.
-An analysis based on 2the 015 PISA test shows that boys show greater confidence when learning science in 39 out of 67 countries than girls.
-They also expressed higher interest in broader science topics in 51 countries.
-The issue of low-confidence also echoed by biology and chemistry teacher Edinah Nyakondi from Kenya.
+An analysis based on 2the 015 PISA test shows that boys show greater confidence than girls when learning science in 39 out of 67 countries.
+They also express higher interest in broader science topics in 51 countries.
+The issue of low-confidence is also echoed by biology and chemistry teacher Edinah Nyakondi from Kenya.

 “Many students perceive science as difficult and are not self-driven or motivated to engage with it.
 I talk to them, encourage them, and give examples of women – including myself – who have succeeded in science,” she said, as quoted by UNESCO.